Coming to Kobras for the first time

 Come wearing appropriate clothing.
 If it's cold we have no objections to children wearing fleeces, tights, hats and so on.
 Gloves are fine so long as they have a grip on them.
 Training shoes are a must, and if possible these should have a raised grip on them.
 Smooth-soled trainers can be a bit slippy on the astroturf.
 If your child decides to stick at hockey then hockey trainers are highly recommended, since they provide good grip and a measure of foot protection.

 Gumshields, shinpads and sticks can be purchased from Aitken & Niven or Campus Sports in Perth or from any number of internet retailers.
-Please get in touch if you need any advice.
+Take a look at our Kobras kit advice page, and do please get in touch if you need any advice .

 If, after a few sessions, your child decides they would like to keep coming along then it's simply a matter of letting one of the coaches know.
 After that you can arrange to pay subs and complete a registration form.
 Details of the registration process are here.